demetermarcell/ci-p5-mildew-detector/README.md

 ## Bugs
 - Although a random seed was defined in the notebooks, it was inadvertently omitted from the model’s implementation due to a minor oversight.
 This issue was identified during the final validation phase.
 To ensure the best-performing model was deployed, the production version was manually replaced with the previously trained model that achieved superior validation results.
 - Deployment Issue: Deployment to Heroku failed because the compiled slug exceeded Heroku’s 500 MB limit (actual size: 741.7 MB).
 Multiple attempts were made to reduce the size by converting the model to TensorFlow Lite, but the conversion was unsuccessful.
 Due to time constraints, deployment could not be completed.
-A bug has been logged on the project board; the application runs successfully in the local environment.
+A bug has been logged on the project board; the application runs successfully in the local environment. - **Fixed**

 ## Deployment
 - The repository is stored on my personal GitHub account as a public repository.